actions/dependency-review-action/README.md

 * By default both parameters are empty (no license checking is performed).

+* We don't have license information for all of your dependents.
+If we can't detect the license for a dependency **we will inform you, but the action won't fail**.

 ## Getting help

 If you have bug reports, questions or suggestions please [create a new